 I retreat into domesticity whenever I get stressed (which seems daily at the mo).
-I clean and tidy and leaf through recipe books, imagining a time when I can just cook, bake, do a spot of gardening.
+I clean and tidy and leaf through recipe books, imagining a time when I can just cook, bake, do a spot of gardening where you can put your tree and all your Christmas tree ornaments.
 Or run away to the countryside to keep bees!
 Right now I’d really like a good slow cooker, for making stews that gently putter away, scenting the house with the cooking aroma whilst I work upstairs.
 I do have one but it’s cheap and a bit rubbish, and I need a good one.
 Plus Magnus Nilsson’s voluminous Nordic Cookbook is on my Christmas list for sure.

 I love all sorts of books.
 Fiction, non-fiction, recipe books – my only exception is e-books mind, I hate those.
 I love to hunker down on the sofa, light a fire in the soft winter afternoon light and just get lost in a good book.
 On my read list are:

 - The Girl on the Train by Paula Hawkins

 - A Little Life by Hanya Yanagihara

 - Colourless Tsukuru and His Years of Pilgrimage by Haruki Murakami